RhinoDevel/cbmtapepi/README.md

 - Some cables (not that many, if you want to solder).
 - 1x breadboard (if you do not want to solder) or a circuit board.
 - 1x LED.
-- 1x NPN transistor (e.g. a PN2222A or a BC547).
+- 3x NPN transistor (e.g. a BC547 or a PN2222A).
-- 2x 10k Ohm resistors.
-- 1x 11k Ohm resistor (e.g. use a 10k Ohm and a 1k Ohm resistor in series).
+- 1x PNP transistor (e.g. a BC557).
+- 10x 10k Ohm resistors (two of these are used to get a 20k Ohm resistor).
-- 1x 16k Ohm resistor (you can also put this one together by using multiple resistors).
-- 1x 1k Ohm resistor.
 - 1x Commodore cassette port plug.
 - 1x Raspberry Pi 1, Zero or 2 (more recent models may work, not tested, yet).
 - 1x SD card (I am using an old 64MB card).
+- Optional: A push button (to be able to soft-reset the Raspberry Pi).

+## How to use in fast mode

+*Description coming soon.*

 ## How to use in compatibility mode

-- **Warning**: When using CBM Tape Pi, don't toggle the Commodore datassette connector ports that are (by Commodore default) used as inputs into output mode (e.g. via POKEs), because the 5V from the Commodore may harm the connected Raspberry Pi GPIO pins (max. of 3.3V allowed)!
+- **Warning**: When using CBM Tape Pi, don't toggle the Commodore datassette connector ports that are (by Commodore default) used as inputs into output mode and vice versa (e.g. via POKEs), because that can cause damage to your Raspberry Pi or even to your precious Commodore (this is nothing special, it should also never be done, if a real datassette device is attached)!
 - Setup connections (see [picture](./docs/CBM%20tape%20to%20Raspberry%20Pi%20(Marcel%20Timm%2C%20RhinoDevel).png) below).
 - Put compiled kernel.img (or kernel7.img for Raspberry Pi 2) from [latest release](https://github.com/RhinoDevel/cbmtapepi/releases/tag/v1.6.1) on an SD card's boot partition (easiest way is to use an SD card having Raspbian installed).
 - Delete (if existing) config.txt and cmdline.txt from boot partition.